AdamBoley/Project-Beergate/README.md

 ##### Review page standard

+Validation returned no errors

 ##### Review page after comment submission

+Validation returned no errors

 #### Search Results

 The search_results page was validated twice - once for when a search was performed for `ale`, which returned several results, and once for when a search was performed for `cider`, which returned no results, as none of the reviews in the database match that search.
 This is because the search_results.html template has templating language that handles an empty queryset.

 ##### Search Results page with returned reviews

 ##### Search Results with no reviews returned